klebervmv/easyCurl/README.md

 GET, POST, PUT and DELEATE.
 Still allows sending images via CURL

 ### Details of Construct:

 #### The construct has 3 parameters, with only one mandatory:

 1° parameter is the Base URL;<br>
 2° is ssl verification - default true;<br>
 3° is the json or xml post type - default json.

+From version 1.0.10 onwards, the possibility of making requests and not waiting for them to return was implemented.
+To do this, insert the false option within the send method: send(false).

 ```PHP
 <?php